Driver for WAGO PLC (PFC100 and PFC200)

 and evaluation.
 A proper license for required functionality has to be obtained for

 A driver named WagoDrv is available for the WAGO PFC platform.
 The driver makes accessible I/O modules and some of the LED indicators to the control algorithm.
-Integration of the driver into a project is done using the MODULE and IODRV/TIODRV function blocks.
+Integration of the driver into a project is done using the IODRV/TIODRV function blocks.
 Both module name and class name parameters are set to WagoDrv.
 For details about individual function blocks of the REXYGEN system please refer to .

 The variable names for accessing the data of I/O modules are assembled in following way:

 - S<X>M<Y> [input/output, double/word/bool] – Refers to the data of a slot number X in which a module of type Y is present.
 The slots are numbered from 1 starting with the module next to the CPU module.
 Supply and interconnection modules are not numbered.
 The signal type is defined by the module referred – boolean for digital inputs/outputs and double for analog inputs/outputs.
 Example: for I/O module 750-430 or 753-430 the variable has name WG__S1M430.
 In case of a special module, the type is word and the variable contains the a raw data from the bus.
 A user has to process the value properly according to the documentation.
 A list of modules supported by the driver is attached.